 In the French Quarter you find French homes from the 18th century with wrought-iron balconies.
 Them together with the street signs in French, smell of Creole and Cajun food and vibrant street performers could make you think you have arrived to a different country.

-A short distance away from Royal Street you find Jackson Square with the beautiful St. Louis Cathedral, which makes you think you’re in Orlando, because of its Disney like appearance.
+A short distance away from Royal Street you find Jackson Square with the beautiful St. Louis Cathedral.
+The beautiful and fairy-tale like cathedral could make you think you’re already at Disney in Orlando.

 Read more: 7 highlights of a trip to New Orleans >>